Learn How. Ask Why.

-Kenpo is a style that is highly practical for self defense application.
-Fundamentals include an emphasis on no wasted movement and economy of motion.
+Fundamentals of Kenpo include an emphasis on no wasted movement and economy of motion.
 You will learn how to defend yourself against multiple attackers in real life situations.
-Concepts of Kenpo include blocking and counterstrikes to vital organs and pressure points with linear and circular strikes using intermittent bursts of speed and power.
+We focus on blocking and counterstrikes to vital organs & pressure points using linear and circular strikes with intermittent bursts of speed and power.
 In addition, Kenpo also works on your core strength, balance and endurance.

 The Kenpo Creed